Modbus-Monitor/docs/docs/products/android/advanced-guide.md

 </figure>

 **Sensor Server** is an innovative extension of the Modbus Server that exposes your Android device's built-in sensors through the Modbus TCP protocol.

+!!! tip "Configuration Details"
+    For detailed sensor selection and configuration options, see the [Sensor Server Configuration](#sensor-server-configuration) section in the Monitor Point Configuration guide.

 ### What is Sensor Server?